-This term, that stands for Science, Technology, Engineering, Arts and Mathematics, signifies a dynamic and interdisciplinary approach to education and problem-solving.
-It is frequently used when presenting or approaching these knowledge areas in an interdisciplinary manner, with activities that cross the boundaries between these disciplines by including and combining two or more of these areas.
+This acronym stands for Science, Technology, Engineering, Arts, and Mathematics and signifies a dynamic and interdisciplinary approach to education and problem-solving.
+It is frequently used in interdisciplinary presentations or approaches that combine two of more of these disciplines through activities that cross the boundaries between them.